tanimutomo/gcmc/README.md

 ## Train and Test
 ```
+cd src
-python main.py
+python train.py
 ```
 - Configuration:
 The settings for train and test are in `config.yml`.

 - Dataset:
 Training dataset is MovieLens-100k.
-The dataset is automatically downloaded in `data/` by running `main.py`.
+The dataset is automatically downloaded in `data/` by running `src/train.py`.

 ## Results